loquaz/mbix/README.md

 # **mbix |  Multi Boot *nix**

 I made this cli utility to my own needs.
-Frequentily, I install in my computer more than one **linux distribution** and need a way to  explore other partitions when logeed on one of them.
+Frequentily, I install in my computer more than one **linux distribution** and need a way to  explore other partitions when logeed in one of them.
 The tool mounts the unmounted partitions in temporary directories under
 ```bash
 $>/tmp/mbix/partition_ name